bradallenfisher/dmd-course-materials/topics/narrative.md

 # Narrative

 ## Story
-What does it mean to be a story teller as a designer?
+The main components of the storytelling process are as follows:

 1. Purpose
 2. Content
 3. Delivery Media

 ###Purpose
+What does it mean to be a story teller as a designer?

-**Films, novels, and games** tell a story to highlight a moral or ethical quandary or contribute to discourse on a popular or marginalized subject.
+**Films, novels, and games** tell a story to highlight a moral or ethical quandary, contribute to discourse on a popular or marginalized subject, or as a teaching tool.

 **Product design** uses visual and sculptural elements to can tell a person a story about how to operate or interact with it to make an object intuitive.

 **Architecture** uses form and dimension of space and structure to tell the story of how people should use space by directing foot traffic flow, creating places for rest or work, navigating, etc.

+**Graphic design** ...

+**Music** ...

+**Performance** ...

 **Transmedia** ...